Castanea pumila: Habitat

 Leaves and immature nuts of Allegheny chinquapin.

 Allegheny chinquapin occurs in a variety of forest types and woodlands, including dry pinelands, old fields, pine plantations, and well-drained stream terraces.
 Allegheny chinquapin is closely related to the American chestnut, Castanea dentata, and both trees can be found in the same habitat.
 Allegheny chinquapin can be distinguished by its smaller nut (half the size of a chestnut) that is not flattened (chestnuts are flattened on one side).
 The leaves of the Allegheny chinquapin are smaller than the American chestnut and have less distinct teeth.
 Allegheny chinquapin, however, is less susceptible to the chestnut blight fungus that devastated the American chestnut.
 While the chinquapin does blight to some degree, it continues to send out suckers that will produce fruit.
 Chinquapins are quite vulnerable nevertheless, and there are many reports of heavily diseased and cankered trees.

 Uses

-John Smith of Jamestown made the first record of the tree and its nuts in 1612, observing its use by the Native Americans.
+John Smith of Jamestown made the first written record of the tree and its nuts in 1612, observing its use by the Native Americans.
 Native Americans made an infusion of chinquapin leaves to relieve headaches and fevers.
 The bark, leaves, wood, and seed husks of the plant contain tannin.
 The nuts can be blanched, dried, and rehydrated to be prepared as food.
 The wood is hard and durable and is sometimes used in fences and fuel, but the plant is too small for the wood to be of commercial importance.

 Chinquapins are used in landscapes for the purpose of attracting wildlife.
 When the base of the plant is cut or wounded at ground level the plant will grow multiple stalks producing a thick cover used by turkeys.
 The nuts are consumed by squirrels and rabbits while white-tailed deer graze upon the foliage.